 The client required a new enterprise solution that would be capable of addressing all of these issues.
 As the organization had very limited financial resources, minimizing the amount of staff required for maintenance and ongoing development was another key requirement.
 Additionally, the new system must be implemented transparently, maintaining hundreds of existing endpoints with little to no disruption during the transition.

-The flexible EDI-to-XML and XML-to-EDI transformation technology embedded in the PilotFish solution has allowed the client to dramatically facilitate the design and implementation of solutions to edit and validate customer data when connecting to new endpoints.
+The flexible EDI-to-XML and XML-to-EDI transformation technology, embedded in the PilotFish solution, have allowed the client to dramatically facilitate the design and implementation of solutions to edit and validate customer data when connecting to new endpoints.
 In turn, this has significantly reduced the time required to onboard new customers and trading partners.
-The system performance and increased operational visibility of the PilotFish eiPlatform has measurably improved client uptime while reducing the man hours required for day-to-day system maintenance and monitoring.
+The system performance and increased operational visibility of the PilotFish eiPlatform have measurably improved client uptime while reducing the man hours required for day-to-day system maintenance and monitoring.

 For new development, the client has found the eiConsole software to be intuitive and easy to use thereby minimizing the staff and time it takes to train new staff on the technology.
 As required, to help meet particularly challenging requirements, the client has been able to call on a PilotFish professional services staff that they have lauded “one of the best, if not the best, professional services groups” with whom they have had the opportunity to work.
 They have gone on to say that “The PilotFish professional services team does a great job not just on helping supplement your staff and implementing new technologies, but on empowering your internal staff to be able to maintain, design and implement solutions on their own.

 Lean in both time and resource requirements, the new PilotFish integration solution leverages the strengths of internal teams, and positions the organization to succeed quickly, inexpensively and flexibly.”